|1. European Union|

 The idea of trias politica (Charles Montesquieu, 1748, a French judge) comes from Roman laws and the British constitutional system (monarch, parliaments, courts).
-The tripartite system is evolved from Roman laws and senate.
+The tripartite system has evolved from Roman laws and senate.

 |5.
 European Commission|

 The Commission has the executive power of the EU, subject to change. (=executive branch + 1/2 congress) The Council appoints commissioners (Treaty of Lisbon 2009, which modifies the Maastricht Treaty, 1992)

 Organization of Commission